NeuroTechX/EDU_Plugin/README.md

 The parameters that must be set from the settings page are:
 - API key
 - Event groups
-- A list of comma separated page ids on which to apply the plugin

-It is also possible to add the content to a post using the following shortcode: [meetup_events class="foo"] where class will set the class of the div that wraps each items of the list of events.
+To use the plugin, add the content to a post using the following shortcode: `[meetup_events class="foo"]` where class will set the class of the div that wraps each items of the list of events.

 ### EventbriteEventPlugin